 Do UK citizens need ETIAS to travel to Ireland?

-No, UK citizens can travel to Ireland without a visa, an ETIAS, or any travel authorisation as per the Common Travel Area arrangement between the UK and the Republic of Ireland.
+No, UK citizens can travel to Ireland without a visa, an ETIAS, or any travel authorization as per the Common Travel Area arrangement between the UK and the Republic of Ireland.

 What are the reasons for the denial of an ETIAS application?